 There will be representatives from the local community, members of the Gettysburg Police department and administrative staff from the College at this meeting, which will last approximately one hour.
 There will also be a review of borough ordinances and the college's expectations for student behavior.

-Students who do not attend this mandatory off-campus orientation meeting will be subject to a $100 fine.
-X Close
+Students who do not attend this mandatory off-campus orientation meeting will be subject to a $250 fine.

-Off-Campus Housing Information & Educational Meetings (attending ONE of the following meetings listed below is mandatory).
-Off-campus housing applications will only be available at the conclusion of these meetings.
+Off-Campus Living Information Meetings (attending ONE of the following meetings listed below is mandatory).

 - Approvals granted for those qualified to live off-campus

 - Waitlist established for those who are not authorized to live off-campus

 - Off-campus acceptance forms due to the Office of Residential & First-Year Programs (CUB 250, Box 430)

 Mandatory Off-Campus Housing Orientation Meeting